pastaboy2131/Th3Destroyer/README.md

 ## About Th3Destroyer

-This virus is created to penetrated a network consisting of
+This virus is created to penetrated a network consisting of Windows 10 IoT ediitons and along with basic end host